MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/quickstart-dotnet.md

 # CustomerIntent: As a developer, I want to learn the basics of the .NET library so that I can build applications with Azure Cosmos DB for NoSQL.
 ---

-# Quickstart: Azure Cosmos DB for NoSQL library for .NET
+# Quickstart: Use Azure Cosmos DB for NoSQL with Azure SDK for .NET

 [!INCLUDE[Developer Quickstart selector](includes/quickstart/dev-selector.md)]

-Get started with the Azure Cosmos DB for NoSQL client library for .NET to query data in your containers and perform common operations on individual items.
-Follow these steps to deploy a minimal solution to your environment using the Azure Developer CLI.
+In this quickstart, you deploy a basic Azure Cosmos DB for Table application using the Azure SDK for .NET.
+Azure Cosmos DB for Table is a schemaless data store allowing applications to store structured table data in the cloud.
+You learn how to create tables, rows, and perform basic tasks within your Azure Cosmos DB resource using the Azure SDK for .NET.

 [API reference documentation](/dotnet/api/microsoft.azure.cosmos) | [Library source code](https://github.com/Azure/azure-cosmos-dotnet-v3) | [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Azure.Cosmos) | [Azure Developer CLI](/azure/developer/azure-developer-cli/overview)